The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Yep, conservative, CIS dude

 Mike Grell is a legend.
 For several decades he wrote and drew some great comic books.
 He’s also a conservative who claimed clandestine service in Vietnam.
-You read Mike’s books for the art and the action and a pass-good story—not for progressive social commentary.
+You read Mike’s books for the art and the action and a passing-good story—not for progressive social commentary.

 Working at his girlfriend’s flower shop, Oliver is closing up when a couple arrives just before Oliver locks the door.
 The men are celebrating their 20th anniversary.
 One buys the other a single white rose.
 Once they leave, Oliver mocks them.